AdobeDocs/analytics.en/help/analyze/reports-analytics/getting-started.md

 1. In the page footer, click the active language in the **[!UICONTROL Language]** menu, then select your preferred language.

 You can access the documentation and the Home Page from the Adobe Experience Cloud. ( **[!UICONTROL Help]** > **[!UICONTROL Help Home]**.)

+>[!NOTE]
+>This product is authorized for sale in North America and other regions where the product is actually sold.
+It may not meet the local requirements for sale in other countries or regions.